 After filing suit, the plaintiff demanded an appraisal, which came back lower than the policy benefits WTO's client had paid for the damage to the brick façade before the lawsuit was filed.
 Undeterred, the plaintiff asserted an accounting claim and sought contractual and bad-faith damages for the insurer’s adjustment of the claim based on a number of alleged errors and inconsistencies in the adjustment process.

 After WTO's client presented evidence it paid everything that was owed under the policy, the plaintiff withdrew his breach of contract and accounting claims and proceeded solely on a claim for statutory bad faith, which would have entitled the plaintiff to recover his attorneys’ fees.
 The insurance company also sought and obtained exclusion of the plaintiff’s expert on insurance claims handling practices and bad faith before trial.

 Because of the length of the litigation, the plaintiff would have sought recovery of approximately half a million dollars in attorneys’ fees via a post-trial motion if he succeeded in his bad-faith claim.
-Following a four-day trial, the jury returned a verdict in favor of USAA in less than 45 minutes.
+Following a four-day trial, the jury returned a verdict in favor of WTO's client in less than 45 minutes.
 Given the protracted nature of this case, which had been underway for over four years due to the plaintiff’s multiple procedural machinations, the client specifically thanked WTO for “the creative thought and effort that went into preparing and trying this case.”